rikulo/rikulo-docs/docs/Views/Fundamentals/Embed_in_HTML_Page.md

       </body>
     </html>

-As shown above, we assign the element with an unique ID called `v-main` that will be used in the Dart application to identify the element.
+As shown above, we assign the element with an unique ID called `main` that will be used in the Dart application to identify the element.

 > Like other HTML pages, you have to specify `view.css`, the dart file, and `dart.js`.

 ###Dimension of the Element

-The CSS position of every Rikulo view is default to absolute.
-Thus, if you don't assign the dimension to the element, it might overlap with the other elements, such as footers.
-To avoid the overlapping, you can specify in CSS, such as:
+It is important to notice that you *have to* assign the dimension to the element.
+For example,

     #main {
       width: 600px;
       min-height: 500px;
     }

+Rikulo will take the dimension you assigned to limit where the view can occupy.

 ##The Dart Code

-If you assign `v-main` as the element's ID, you don't need to modify your Dart application.
-In other words, the application can be run on different layout without modification.

-However, if you prefer to assign a different ID to the element, you have to specify the same ID explicitly when calling [Activity.run](api:app).
-For example, if the ID is called `part1`, then you can do as follows:

-    void main() {
-      new FooActivity().run("part1");
-    }

-It is useful if you have multiple Dart applications to replace multiple parts of the HTML page.
+In the Dart code, you can identify the element to add the views as follows.

+    view.addToDocument(document.query("#main"));

+The view will be then limited the given element.
+For example, `view.profile.location = "center center"` will place the view at the center of the element.

+> You can add different hierarchy of views to different elements.
+[Here is a more complicated example](https://github.com/rikulo/rikulo/blob/master/test/TestEmbed.dart).

+###`v-main`

+If the element is not given, [View.addToDocument()](api:view) will look for any element called `v-main` first, and then, if not found, `document.body`.

+With this special id, your application can run on different layout without modification.
+For instance, if the HTML page doesn't have this element, Rikulo views will take over the whole browser.
+If the element is found, Rikulo views is limited to it.